Koopman-Assisted Reinforcement Learning

-\paragraph*{Stochastic Double Well.} In this environment, we consider the stochastically forced particle in a double well potential, governed by the following dynamics:
+\paragraph*{Stochastic Double Well.} Considering the dynamics of a stochastically forced particle in a double well potential, the dynamics are given by the following equation system:

-\paragraph*{Cost Function.} All policies use the LQR cost function for each system defined by:
+\paragraph*{Cost Function.} For all policies, and for all systems we use the LQR cost function, which is defined by:

-where $x_e$ is the reference point we wish to stabilize, and $Q$ and $R$ are positive-semi-definite matrices.
-For all environments except Lorenz, $x_e$ is the origin and in Lorenz, it is the critical point
+where $x_e$ is the reference point we wish to stabilize, and $Q$ and $R$ are positive semi-definite matrices.
+For all environments except Lorenz, $x_e$ is the origin and for Lorenz, it is the critical point: